JustinLove/elm-twitch-api/README.md

 Partial coverage of the APIs I have used.

 - Includes most the Helix (new Twitch API).
-- Kraken/V5 Communities.
+- Some Kraken decoders where equivalent was not available at the time
-- Some additional decoders for unoffical hosts and clips APIS.
+- Some additional decoders for unofficial hosts and clips APIS.

     fetchUserByNameUrl : String -> String
     fetchUserByNameUrl login =